 - The borrower for the Partnership’s only commercial property MRB, the Provision Center, filed for Chapter 11 bankruptcy protection in

-December 2020.
+December 2020and continues to work through the bankruptcy process.
 The property is a cancer proton therapy center located in Knoxville, TN.The Partnership owns approximately 9% of the senior MRBs issued to finance the property and continues to assess forbearance and restructuring options with the other senior bondholders.

-- Two Vantage investments, Vantage at Powdersville and Vantage at Bulverde, exceeded 90% physical occupancy as of
+- Four Vantage property investments have exceeded 90% physical occupancy as of

-- No Vantage project under construction has experienced material supply chain disruptions for either construction materials or labor during the first quarter.
+- No Vantage projects under construction have experienced material supply chain disruptions for either construction materials or labor to date.

-- The 50/50 MF Property primarily serves students attending the
+- The Partnership’s two owned student housing properties, The 50/50 MF Property (near the

-“The performance of our multifamily MRB portfolio and Vantage investments during the past 12 months has put us in a strong position as the
+“The sustained performance of our multifamily MRB and GIL portfolios throughout the COVID-19 pandemic puts us in a strong position as the

 Disclosure Regarding Non-GAAP Measures